Skip to main content

 A fair procedure should involve all the considerations mentioned above as well as clear communication with the potentially affected employee(s), through one-to-one meetings and in writing.
 In terms of procedural steps, a fair procedure is likely to involve:

-An initial meeting with the potentially affected employee(s) explaining the reasons for the potential redundancy and the selection process that the employer will follow.
+An initial meeting with the potentially affected employee(s) (either on an individual or townhall basis) to discuss the reasons for the potential redundancy, alternatives to redundancy and the proposed selection process that the employer will follow (including any selection criteria).
 This should be confirmed in writing.

 Once the selection criteria have been applied, a letter to the provisionally selected employee(s) setting out the reasons for redundancy and their selection and inviting them to a consultation meeting.
 The employee(s) will need to be given information about their selection assessment.